Nicktrovert/UtilityLib/Documentation/MathUnits.md

 - `Invert()`: Inverts the sign of each vector component.
 - `Normalize()`: Normalizes the vector to have a length of 1.

-## VectorOperations Class

-Provides static methods for vector operations.
-(To Do, ChatGPT added this even though it's not in the code lol)

 ### Static Methods

-- `DotProduct(Vector3D v1, Vector3D v2)`: Computes the dot product of two 3D vectors.
-(To Do, ChatGPT added this even though it's not in the code lol)
+- `DotProduct(IVector v1, IVector v2)`: Computes the dot product of two vectors.
 - `CrossProduct(Vector3D v1, Vector3D v2)`: Computes the cross product of two 3D vectors.
-(To Do, ChatGPT added this even though it's not in the code lol)
-- `AngleBetween(Vector3D v1, Vector3D v2)`: Computes the angle (in radians) between two 3D vectors.
-(To Do, ChatGPT added this even though it's not in the code lol)
+- `AngleBetween(IVector v1, IVector v2)`: Computes the angle (in radians) between two vectors.

 # Conclusion